LeGarbage/taskless.nvim/README.md

     default_preset = "debug",
     -- Whether to use the only target if no target is selected and there is only one use_only_target = true,
+    -- Whether to close the window after a successful build/run/config close_window = false,
     -- Options for the terminal window
     --- @type vim.api.keyset.win_config
     win_config = {